 1.2.1.
 Electricity system and decision making process

-The electricity reform is being carried out at full speed yet is still under way.
+The electricity reform being carried out is still under way.
 In 2013, the energy reform required a modification of the Mexican Constitution to liberalize the generation and retailing of energy production.
 Less than three years later, the new wholesale electricity market was launched in January 2016.
-Until November 2017, three long term electricity auctions have taken place.
+Through November 2017, three long term electricity auctions have taken place.

-In the meantime, most of the regulated electricity tariffs had already declined sharply between 2013 and 2017 in most categories.
+In the meantime, regulated electricity tariffs had already declined sharply between 2013 and 2017 in most categories.
 Already at the early stage of the reform, CFE accelerated investments to enable some power plants to use natural gas instead of expensive and polluting fuel oil.
-Within two years, from 2013 to 2015, the consumption of fuel oil dropped by almost 50% and this trend is expected to continue.
+Within two years, from 2013 to 2015, the consumption of fuel oil dropped by almost 50%, and this trend is expected to continue.

-In February 2015, CFE became a State productive enterprise.
+In February 2015, CFE became a state enterprise.
 With this new status, CFE gained management autonomy and corporate governance similar to a private business.
-It is expected that, in power generation, this new status will lead to more profit oriented investment and operation decisions, and increased efficiency.
+It is expected that, in power generation, this new status will lead to more profit oriented investment and operation decisions, in addition to increased efficiency.
 This lays the groundwork for improvement of CFE’s performance and for developing its potential in the new competitive environment.

 Second, CFE was also to be horizontally unbundled through 2017 in order to constitute a total of six generating companies, including one subsidiary managing existing independent power producer contracts, and five companies to perform the activities of conventional power plants.
 CFE power plants were allocated to each generation company in November 2016 in a way that creates competitive conditions in each regional location of the power system and limits market power issues.

 Each of the six generating companies has similar conditions of financial sustainability and profitability, a balanced mix of technologies and remaining technical lifetime.
 This horizontal separation of generation should lay the foundation for competition in the electricity market.
 To ensure a competitive market, the bids in the electricity wholesale market must be based on costs, meaning that generation companies will not be allowed to bid above their short term marginal costs in this market.
-Each megawatt-hour generated will be paid in the clearing price that reflects the corresponding energy, losses and congestion components at every node.
-This cost based market approach is designed to prevent not only the exercise of market power, but also sets scarcity prices during tight system conditions and limits the participation of the demand side in electricity markets.
+Each megawatt-hour generated will be paid at the clearing price that reflects the corresponding energy, losses and congestion components at every node.
+This cost based market approach is designed not only to prevent the exercise of market power, but also to set scarcity prices during tight system conditions and limit the participation of the demand side in electricity markets.